algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ## Testing

 A comprehensive testing plan will be created to cover various aspects of the game, including functionality, performance, and compatibility.
 This plan will be documented separately.

+## Release

+### Deployment Architecture

+The deployment architecture for the Pac-Man game in assembly x86 on DOSBox involves packaging the assembly code, game assets, and required files into a deployable format compatible with the DOSBox emulator.
+The primary deployment architecture is centered around creating a standalone package that users can run within the DOSBox environment.

+### Deployment Environments

+The game is intended to run on various environments supported by the DOSBox emulator.
+Deployment environments include Windows and macOS where DOSBox is available.
+The deployment package will be tailored to each platform to ensure compatibility.

+### Phased Roll-out Plan

+The roll-out of the Pac-Man game will be conducted in phases to manage potential issues and gather user feedback progressively.
+The phased roll-out plan includes the following steps:

+**Internal Testing:**
+Limited release to the development team for thorough testing.
+Identify and address any critical issues.

+**Alpha Release:**
+Release to a select group of testers.
+Gather feedback on gameplay, performance, and potential bugs.

+**Beta Release:**
+Expanded release to a larger audience, through a closed beta.
+Monitor for a broader range of issues and collect user feedback.

+**Final Release:**
+Full release on GitHub.
+Monitor user reviews and feedback for further improvements.

+#### Testers Selection for Phased Roll-out

+In order to ensure a successful and effective phased roll-out of the Pac-Man game, careful selection of testers is crucial at each stage.
+The goal is to gather diverse feedback, identify potential issues, and gradually expand the user base.
+Below is a plan for selecting testers during each phase:

+**Internal Testing:**
+For the initial internal testing phase, focus on individuals within the development team.
+Select testers based on the following criteria.

+- Development team members, include developers, QA engineers, and individuals familiar with the project's technical details
+- Ensure representation from different roles to cover a spectrum of perspectives

+**Alpha Release:**
+As the game progresses to the alpha release, involve a select group of early adopters who can provide valuable feedback.
+Consider the following criteria for alpha testers.

+- ALGOSUP students, invite individuals who have shown interest in the project or have a history of providing constructive feedback
+- Include both technical and non-technical users to assess different aspects of the game

+**Beta Release:**

+For the beta release, expand the testing pool to a larger audience.
+Look for testers with diverse backgrounds and interests in gaming.
+Consider the following criteria:

+- Diverse audience, could be peopkle from the B3, friends or family
+- Prioritize individuals with varying levels of gaming expertise to assess the game's accessibility

+**Public Release:**
+When releasing the game to the public, aim for a broad and representative user base.
+The focus is on reaching a wide audience to gather comprehensive feedback.
+Consider the following criteria:

+- General public: allow anyone interested to participate in testing

+#### Continuous Feedback Loop

+Throughout all phases, encourage testers to provide feedback on various aspects, including gameplay experience, performance, and bug reports.
+Utilize feedback forms, surveys, and discussion to collect insights.
+Adjust the selection criteria based on the evolving needs of each testing phase.

+By carefully selecting testers at each stage, the project can benefit from a well-rounded and comprehensive testing process, leading to a more polished and user-friendly Pac-Man game upon the final release.

+### Plan for Communicating Changes

+To communicate changes to users, the following plan will be implemented:

+**Release Notes:**
+Detailed release notes will be provided with each GitHub release.
+Release notes will include information on new features, improvements, and bug fixes.

+**GitHub Release Page:**
+Utilize GitHub's release page to provide a centralized location for release information.
+Include links to download the latest version of the game.

+`Provide links and instructions for downloading and playing the game.`

+### GitHub Release Management

+GitHub releases will be the primary mechanism for managing and distributing Pac-Man releases.
+Each release on GitHub will include a packaged version of the game for easy download and execution within the DOSBox emulator.
+The release page will host release notes, known issues, and links to relevant resources for users.

+This deployment plan ensures a controlled and well-communicated release process, allowing for effective testing, user feedback, and continuous improvement of the Pac-Man game.

 ## Documentation